mijtsma/mijtsma.github.io/_pages/about.md

 News
 ======
+* October 2023: I gave a seminar at Rutgers University Department of Industrial Systems Engineering
+* August 2023: We received a NASA Phase-2 SBIR award for our research with Mosaic ATM on Advanced Air Mobility
+* July 2023: I was a speaker at 2023's AIAA Intelligent Systems workshop
+* May 2023: I was a speaker at the FAA's “New and Emerging Aviation Technologies" seminar series
 * May 2023: Abhinay presented his research at the International Symposium on Aviation Psychology and was selected as a finalist in the Stanley Roscoe Best Student Paper competition!
 * April 2023: Abhinay passed his candidacy exam
 * April 2023: Jacob successfully defended his MS thesis on "Evaluating Team Coordination Strategies and Performance Outcomes in Human-Robot Joint Activity"